 Application icons Description Stop Display Stop Display Application: Use this application to monitor video signals with a variety of transfer functions in a consistent manner.
+This is also required for the Stop display type in the Cam application.
 CIE CIE Application: Use this application to check the chromaticity of the video against various color gamut limits.